How To Raise GH And KH In Shrimp Tank?

 Changing your tank water can be a way to raise KH if you have enough KH in your water.

-You can restore the KH using Tap water if your KH is a little lower than optimal because you do not normally change the whole shrimp tank that eventually raises the nitrates from the decomposing organics on the bottom of your tank and hampers the molting cycle of your shrimps.
+You can restore the KH using Tap water if your KH is a little lower than optimal because you do not normally change the whole shrimp tank which eventually raises the nitrates from the decomposing organics on the bottom of your tank and hampers the molting cycle of your shrimps.

 2. Crushed Coral